ratulparui/Digital_VLSI_SoC_Design_And_Planning/README.md

 ____________________________________________________________________________________________________________________________________________________
 <a name="sub-subsection-314"></a>
 #### SKY_L3 - Switching Threshold Vm
-- We can see, the comparitive results for both the aspect ratios of the CMOS inverteer.
+- We can see, the comparitive results for both the aspect ratios of the CMOS inverter.
 ![1](https://github.com/ratulparui/Digital_VLSI_SoC_Design_And_Planning/assets/154420885/dea5ab89-2a00-46a0-a2ec-eecfd00e6426)
 - Switching Threshold is defined as the voltage when Vin = Vout.
 We can see Vm is different for two different aspect ratios.
 ![3](https://github.com/ratulparui/Digital_VLSI_SoC_Design_And_Planning/assets/154420885/a1eda108-0d76-4ee9-860a-044ae36f41f6)